michellevit/Production-Planner/README.txt

 12. Decoding the Error Log
 - If a critical error email was received:
   - Open the scripts/error_scripts/error-log-file.txt + read / delete it's Contents
-  - Check the Task Scheduler application:
-    - Make sure the script is enabled
-    - check the error log history

 -----------